-In other words, under $\P^k_x$ the system behaves exactly as under $\P_x$; the only difference is that some particles carry extra marks showing the lines of descent of $k$ spines.
+Again we emphasise that under $\P^k_x$, the system behaves exactly as under $\P_x$ except that some particles carry extra marks showing the lines of descent of $k$ spines.
 We call the collection of particles that have carried at least one spine up to time $t$ the \emph{skeleton} at time $t$, and write $\skel(t)$; see Figure \ref{skelfig}.
 Of course $\P^k_x$ is not defined on the same $\sigma$-algebra as $\P_x$.
 We let $\Fg^k_t$ be the filtration containing all information about the system (including the $k$ spines) up to time $t$; then $\P^k_x$ is defined on $\Fg^k_\infty$.
 This will be clarified in Section \ref{full_setup}.

 Now, for each $n\geq0$ and $y\in\Rb$ let